Brand Names: Eloxatin

-Oxaliplatin may also be used for other purposes not listed in this medication guide.
+Oxaliplatin may also be used for purposes not listed in this medication guide.

 What are the possible side effects of oxaliplatin (Eloxatin)?

+Oxaliplatin can cause a severe or life-threatening allergic reaction.
 Some people receiving a oxaliplatin injection have had a reaction to the infusion within minutes after the medicine is injected into the vein.
-Tell your caregiver right away if you feel short of breath, confused, sweaty, itchy, or have diarrhea, chest pain, warmth or redness in your face, or feel like you might pass out.
+Tell your caregiver right away if you feel dizzy, short of breath, confused, sweaty, itchy, or have diarrhea, chest pain, warmth or redness in your face, or feel like you might pass out.

 - increased sensitivity to cold temperatures and cold objects;

-- jaw or chest tightness, eye pain, strange feeling in your tongue, problems with speech or swallowing;
+- nerve problems--jaw or chest tightness, eye pain, strange feeling in your tongue, problems with speech or swallowing; or

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.